-With the exception of Monet (whose experiments with seriality extended his practice into the twentieth century) Impressionism had by the mid-to-late 1880s dissipated.
-Its formal inventions of the previous twenty years had embraced essential aspects of Modernity, namely instinct, contemporaneity, and the fleeting moment.
+With the exception of Monet (whose experiments with seriality extended his practice into the twentieth century), Impressionism had by the mid-to-late 1880s dissipated.
+Its formal inventions of the previous twenty years had embraced essential aspects of modernity, namely instinct, contemporaneity, and the fleeting moment.
 Neo-Impressionism’s contrary view tempered the flux of modern life with a Classical permanence and rigour as its artists looked to past pictorial traditions while anticipating fin de siècle countercultural movements.
 The new painters thus brought back conventional studio procedures, holding that a finished work required extensive planning.
-They found Impressionist empiricism insufficient to capture a “superior, sublimated reality” in which the artists’ personalities would ideally be transformed (Fénéon 1966b: 112).
-Moreover, the Neo-Impressionists’ conviction in correspondences between pictorial forms and specific emotions or expressive qualities—popularized by the Romantic poet Charles Baudelaire (1821‑1867)—philosophically aligned them closer to Symbolism and that movement’s focus on interiority.
+They found Impressionist empiricism insufficient to capture a “superior, sublimated reality” in which the artists’ personalities would ideally be transformed.
+Moreover, the Neo-Impressionists’ conviction in correspondences between pictorial forms and specific emotions or expressive qualities - popularized by the Romantic poet Charles Baudelaire - philosophically aligned them closer to Symbolism and that movement’s focus on interiority.

 Seurat’s pictorial range drew the attention of avant-garde Symbolist poets and writers, including Gustave Kahn and Stéphane Mallarmé, whom he met through the enthusiastic Fénéon.
-His poetic and visionary drawings, such as Portrait of Edmond François Aman-Jean (1882-83, fig. 3), foreshadow Pointillism and relate to the idiosyncratic Odilon Redon (1840‑1916).
+His poetic and visionary drawings, such as Portrait of Edmond François Aman-Jean (1882-83), foreshadow pointillism and relate to the idiosyncratic Odilon Redon.
 The Symbolists saw in Seurat’s work a timeless monumentality that evoked the hieratic, reflective, and formally flattened forms of the early Renaissance, Ancient Egypt and Greece.
-Similarly, the celebrated Pierre Puvis de Chavannes (1824‑1898)—known for his large-scale decorative schemes depicting historical and mythological figures in Classical landscapes—chiefly inspired the Neo-Impressionists’ reliance on historical models and motifs.
-Frieze-like compositions [Grand Jatte, Models (Poseuses), In the Time of Harmony (figs. 1, 4, 5)] represented “a collective society at rest” enjoying pure contemplation and calm (Schapiro 2011: 106).
+Similarly, the celebrated Pierre Puvis de Chavannes - known for his large-scale decorative schemes depicting historical and mythological figures in Classical landscapes - chiefly inspired the Neo-Impressionists’ reliance on historical models and motifs.
+Frieze-like compositions [Grand Jatte, Models (Poseuses), In the Time of Harmony] represented “a collective society at rest” enjoying pure contemplation and calm.
 Henry’s studies on the psychology of art also profoundly affected the Neo-Impressionists’ belief in art’s social and communal function, one providing visual harmony and happiness.
 Influenced by the Russian aristocrat and communist Pyotr Kropotkin, whose political writings in the 1880s popularized the socialist views of William Morris, Signac likewise emphasized the significance of art in everyday life and its rhetorical function within the revolution.
 Ruminative scenes of both city and country life clarified an urgent class consciousness, albeit one embedded in aesthetic congruity rather than agitprop.
-When advancing harmony as a goal, Signac meant not only an aesthetic of the decorative and the primitive—a hearty nod to Vincent van Gogh (1853‑1890) and Paul Gauguin (1848‑1903)—but the anarchist belief in a natural way of life that was harmonious, free, and not found under modern capitalism (Dymond, 355).
-In his mural-scale In the Time of Harmony (1893-95, fig. 5) Signac represented a Provençal landscape as a left-wing paradise, reworking traditional pastoral devices to exemplify the values of education, farm labor, free love, and health.
+When advancing harmony as a goal, Signac meant not only an aesthetic of the decorative and the primitive - a hearty nod to Vincent van Gogh and Paul Gauguin - but the anarchist belief in a natural way of life that was harmonious, free, and not found under modern capitalism.
+In his mural-scale In the Time of Harmony (1893-95) Signac represented a Provençal landscape as a left-wing paradise, reworking traditional pastoral devices to exemplify the values of education, farm labor, free love, and health.